 A classic Cantonese dish, often eaten during confinement (the period after a woman gives birth), is vinegar pig trotters as it's considered to be a very warming and nourishing food.

 P.S.
-The same sauce is used to coat deep-fried prawns or chicken and pork too!
+The same ducks egg sauce is used to coat deep-fried prawns or chicken and pork too!

-Rice is a staple at any Chinese table- if you end up with too much, overnight white rice is the secret ingredient to a good plate of fried rice, such as this Cantonese salted fish fried rice by The Woks of Life.
+Rice is a staple at any Chinese table.
+If you end up with too much, overnight white rice is the secret ingredient to a good plate of fried rice, such as this Cantonese salted fish fried rice by The Woks of Life.
+The rice grains aren't so wet and don't clump together as much.

 Click here for more Chinese fried rice recipes.

-Claypot rice is another delicious Cantonese dish but it's not exactly for beginners- you need to buy a claypot for one (although these days there are hacks such as using a rice cooker, you don't get the same flavor) and, if you don't know what you're doing, your claypot may crack!
+Claypot rice is another delicious Cantonese dish but it's not exactly for beginners- you need to buy a claypot for one and, if you don't know what you're doing, your claypot may crack!

 My favourites include: